 Get Legal Help for Your Social Security Disability Benefits

-Even though applying and receiving SSDI benefits doesn’t require a lawyer, you may need one if you find that:
+Even though applying for and receiving SSDI benefits doesn’t require a lawyer, you may need one if you find that:

 - The SSA continually denies your application